CryptominerPaul/Discord-Coin-Info-Bot-1/README.md

 # <a name = "how-to-install"></a> How to install

-First, you can use this guide to crate the bot: https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/
+First, you can use this guide to create the bot: https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/

 The bot runs on Node.js, version 12.x or higher is recommended, it can be obtained here: https://nodejs.org/en/